Laura Thompson Osuri

 Laura is passionate about welcoming new refugees because their culture and contributions so enrich the United States.
 (She also loves sampling all their new foods!)
 Laura feels most at home running through Rock Creek Park and playing Machi Koro with her husband and three kids.

 Nick has a background in international security studies and global conflict, focused on the Middle East and North Africa and has worked in the nonprofit sector.
 He is currently working on a media startup.
 Nick got involved in Homes Not Borders through a friend of a friend and is now the main driver for most pick ups.

 Nick feels most at home spending time with loved ones and pushing for new adventures in life, by motorcycle or other means.

 Hannah recently retired, after having worked in finance at the World Bank for 35 years.
 When her family immigrated to the United States from India in the 1960’s she benefited from having a host family assigned to her family.
 The hosts helped her family integrate and treated them like family.
 Hannah is now passing on that legacy of being a host to refugees and asylum seekers by being a lead volunteers with Homes not Borders.

 Hannah feels most at home hosting family gatherings at her house in Silver Spring, MD.

 Melanie Coburn is the Chief Relationship Officer for a unique networking community called CADRE, where she supports more than 100 CEOs and business leaders.
 Along with her husband, Derek, Melanie launched CADRE in 2011 and hosted events with esteemed speakers including Daniel Pink & JJ Virgin.
 Prior to CADRE, she worked a Marketing Director for the Washington Redskins cheerleaders.
 In her free time Melanie helps Homes Not Borders set up homes and built networks in the refugee community.

-Melanie is most at home in her condo in the U Street neighborhood of D.C., doing life with her husband and two boys.
+Melanie is most at home in her new house in Arlington, doing life with her husband and two boys.